Current business situation

 Companies should also be aware that the Minister for Foreign Affairs retains the capacity to re-impose targeted travel and financial sanctions in relation to Myanmar under the Autonomous Sanctions Regulations 2011 if required.

-The Australian Government normalised its trade relationship with Myanmar in April 2012 and Austrade re-opened its office in Yangon in June 2013.
+The Australian Government normalised its trade relationship with Myanmar in April 2012 and Austrade’s office has been operating in Yangon from June 2013.

 Austrade has identified the following sectors as offering business opportunities for Australian exporters and investors: